vtx22/STM32-WS2812/README.md

 Add the LED.cpp and the LED.hpp in your source / include folder

 # Basic Usage
+Before you start: The Library should work with any of the GPIO Pins.
+Make sure to initialize the GPIO that you want to use in GPIO FAST MODE.
+Moreover, set the internal clock frequency to 72MHz.

 To use the LED library follow the steps.

 1. Include the Library with